mozilla/geckoview/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GeckoView's documentation!
+Welcome to GeckoView
 =====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   geckoview-quick-start
+   tutorials/geckoview-quick-start
-   contributing-to-mc
+   tutorials/contributing-to-mc
-   moz-central-quick-start
+   tutorials/moz-central-quick-start